 Tim is the Senior Vice President, Manufacturing with ProKidney, LLC.
 Prior to joining ProKidney LLC, Tim was Chief Manufacturing Officer for Matica Biotechnology, a start-up CDMO providing Cell and Gene manufacturing Services to clients developing vaccines and virus-based cell and gene therapy products.
 Tim has worked for protein and virus CDMO’s including Lonza, helping clients to bring their novel products to market.
 He was also involved in the launch of Dendreon’s Provenge, a cell therapy treatment for prostate cancer, the 1st commercially approved immunotherapy in the United States.
 Tim has also extensively worked with large and small molecule products in vaccines manufacturing.
 Tim earned his BS from Kent State University.

-Dr. Stavas has served as ProKidney’s Senior Vice President of Clinical Development since October 2019 and leads the strategic advancement of clinical trials and scientific discovery and development.
+Dr. Stavas has served as ProKidney’s Senior Vice President of Clinical Development and Interventional Procedures since December 2022.
+He joined ProKidney as Senior Vice President of Clinical Development in October 2019 and led the strategic advancement of clinical trials and scientific discovery and development.
 He brings over 30 years of experience in medical practice, academics and research endeavors and has been affiliated with ProKidney since 2012.
 He also serves as liaison between consultants, clinical investigators and scientists, and is actively involved in trial implementation and medical oversight.
 From May 2016 to October 2019, Dr. Stavas served as the Chairman of the Department of Radiology and was responsible for clinical and academic operations, research, and healthcare system strategy at Creighton University School of Medicine, an academic university and a healthcare system provider.
 From October 2005 to December 2008, Dr. Stavas served as the Division Chief for Clinical Interventional Radiology Procedures and was responsible for research trials and division operations at the University of North Carolina at Chapel Hill Hospital.
 Dr. Stavas holds a M.D. degree from Creighton University School of Medicine and completed his Radiology Residency at the University of Minnesota—Minneapolis.
 He attended the University of California San Diego for subspecialty training in Interventional Radiology at UCSD Hospital.
 Dr. Stavas also earned a Master of Public Health degree in Health Policy and Management from the University of North Carolina at Chapel Hill.